UA-ResearchComputing-HPC/hpc-documentation/docs/policies/hpc_for_instruction/index.md

 # HPC For Instruction

-!!! danger "Ocelote has been removed"
+!!! info "Puma is now available for class groups"
-    The Ocelote cluster has been removed as of Monday, August 17th 2026.
-If you wish to use HPC for instructional purposes, please [contact our consulting team](../../support_and_training/consulting_services/).
+    PIs who wish to use HPC for instruction may now use Puma.

 ## Overview